cassiel/sifaka/TECH-NOTES.md

 - There's no clear documentation for the properties `Multilabel` and `Multicolor` - I'm guessing these are scriptable/OSC controllable only.
 For now, they're always off.

+- Need to generalise ADSRH (see above).

+- To-do: "Capture", "light".
+(Light can apparently be a vector or expression; we should investigate this.)